What's the Difference Between a Certificate, Credential, and a Degree? [+comparison table]

 While all of these professions also claim specific coursework, you will usually have a hard time finding a job without certifications.
 It's also important to note that completing a program doesn’t guarantee that you’ll become certified since some certificates require candidates to pass an exam.

-Thus, certification is a formal and final process that recognizes and validates qualifications in a certain field.
+This means that certification recognizes and validates qualifications in a specific field in a formal and final manner.
 The benefit of obtaining certification is that it helps in your work.
 And if you don’t pass the certification exam the first time, you can always take it again.

 Once that is done, you can celebrate ;)